DePackage/YoutubeVideoDownloader/README.md

  savePath - Same as the youtube file can be changed to anywhere you see fit

-# Options:
+# Options and Useage
     v,V,video   - for video downloading
     m,M,music   - for audio only
     l,L,list    - for downloading list
     ml,ML       - for aduio only list
    add URL,Folder,Option to the youtube.txt file

 # video example:
     https://www.youtube.com/watch?v=x7ZlXD7COMU,Videos,v